Lizzy is a female African serval who arrived at The Wildcat Sanctuary in 2005. She was a year old at the time.

-We agreed to accept Lizzy at our sanctuary.
-We treated her for severe ear mites and intestinal parasites.
-Our veterinarian had to stitch up a wound on her front leg, too.
+When she arrived, we treated her for severe ear mites and intestinal parasites.
+Our veterinarian also had to stitch up a wound on her front leg.

 Now, Lizzy’s one of the happiest servals you’ll meet.
 She loves to play with anything and everything.
 A blade of grass or stick can keep her amused for hours.

 For years, she’s lived with other servals – Bosco, Nunda and Phoenix.
 They all get along very well and truly enjoy each other’s company.
 In fact, they’re well known for the adorable cuddle puddles when they all nap together outside or inside their bedrooms.